Kanban boards are tools designed to help visualize work and limit work-in-progress. You can also use them to maximize efficiency or flow.

-You have your visual signals located within the columns, and now the job of WIP is to set a limit for how many visual signals are in each column.
+You have your visual signals located within the columns.
+Now, the job of WIP is to set a limit for how many visual signals are in each column.

 That is where stakeholders put ideas for projects/features for the team to consider.

-A commitment point is a moment where an idea a team picks up and starts working on it.
+A commitment point is when a team picks up an idea and starts working on it.